Planned German Shepherd litter

 About Vito

-Vito is a male German Shepherd almost 6 years old.
+Vito is a male German Shepherd about 6 years old.
 Carefully selected as a great representative of his breed, Susan decided to make him part of their program.
 Susan has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Great health testing